Eternalrivers/odin-rock_paper_scissors/README.md

 Task 5:
 Set a new game
   A new game consists of maximum of 5 rounds
-Repeat each round until either the player reached a score of 3.
+  Increment the winner's score by 1 each time the round ends Repeat each round until the game reaches 5 rounds Calculate the total scores to determine the winner